Full advance monitor team in Syria by Monday - Annan aide

 Fawzi said it is a time-consuming process to contact member states and for them to agree to transfer troops from other U.N. peacekeeping missions in the region.

-"It takes time to get authorisation from member states, to extract them (the observers), to equip them and put their gear and transport together," he said.
+"It takes time to get authorization from member states, to extract them (the observers), to equip them and put their gear and transport together," he said.

 "It doesn't happen overnight...
 We are working flat out."